Mark Pulliam: Lawyer, Writer, and Activist

 26:30.15 – Mark Pulliam

-We’re not you know, looking at we’re not taking the maga point of view and applying it consistently to state and local politics now in Tennessee that’s changing we have you know shortly after I arrived not that I had anything to do with it.
-But.
-A fellow in Middle Tennessee Gary stands.
-Ah Gary, he formed a group Tennessee stands and you know made a big pushback against the covid response you know, objecting to emergency powers that state officials had either exercised or allowed locally.
+We’re not looking at the MAGA point of view and applying it consistently to state and local politics now in Tennessee that’s changing, shortly after I arrived not that I had anything to do with it.
+But a fellow in Middle Tennessee Gary stands.
+Gary, he formed a group Tennessee stands and you know made a big pushback against the Covid response, objecting to emergency powers that state officials had either exercised or allowed locally.
 People to exercise and then the conservative media platform got started in East Tennessee down in Chattanooga Tennessee conservative news and so we now have fresh voices.
 Not just my voice.
 My voice is pretty faint in comparison to.
-Ah, Tennessee stands and Tennessee conservative news.
-But it’s all part of the same push to get tennesseans to wake up and recognize that politics has to be taken seriously.
+Tennessee stands and Tennessee conservative news.
+But it’s all part of the same push to get Tennesseans to wake up and recognize that politics has to be taken seriously.
 Citizenship is something that requires effort, requires initiative and you have to be informed and you have to be engaged.
 And I think we are moving in that direction.
-So I , you know, I’m heartened that I may have played a small role in that at least at the local level but that movement is moving forward.
-In Tennessee and hopefully it will someday catch up to you knowing the maga.
+So I’m heartened that I may have played a small role in that at least at the local level but that movement is moving forward.
+In Tennessee, and hopefully it will someday catch up to you knowing the MAGA.

 28:06.34 – Mark Pulliam